 The nurse practitioners assess and evaluate patients, oversee their care, teach families about their child's surgery and provide long-term follow-up.
 They are also available throughout your child's care to answer questions and share advice.

-Every child with a brain or spinal cord malformation or illness is different, so neurosurgery team members work closely with other professionals at Children’s to create an individual care plan for each child.
+Each child with a brain or spinal cord malformation or illness is different, so neurosurgery team members work closely with other professionals at Seattle Children's to create an individual care plan for each child.

 Some children have face and skull problems in addition to brain abnormalities so the neurosurgeons and craniofacial surgeons at Children's often work together.